 Can you freeze cabbage?
 Cabbage is a widely used vegetable.
 It’s often used raw in salads but it’s also often added to soups or stews.
-So you’re growing you own cabbage and you’d like to freeze some cabbage to use it within few months.
+So you’re growing your own cabbage and you’d like to freeze some cabbage to use it within a few months.
 Or you’d like to buy a few cabbage heads on a sale to save some money and keep some of them for later.
 Or you live far away from a store that sells great fresh cabbage and you’d like to stock up on it.
 Freezing cabbage seems to be the best solution for all mentioned issues.
 In fact, you can freeze cabbage and there are a few ways how you can do it.

-How to Freeze Cabbage?
+How to Freeze Shredded or Chopped Cabbage?

 Image used under Creative Commons from Rachel Andrew

 The process of freezing cabbage leaves is very similar to freezing shredded cabbage, but with a few key differences.
 Here’s how it goes:

 - Preparation.
 Remove the outer leaves and wash the cabbage.
 Then separate it into leaves or wedges (each wedge should cut into the core, so everything sticks together).

 - Blanching.
 Everything said in freezing shredded cabbage applies here as well.

 - Flash freezing (optional).
 If you’re freezing cabbage leaves or wedges and would like to pack a few of these together into a single bag, they will freeze together.
 That’s fine if you plan on defrosting all of them at once.
 But if you would like to defrost only one or two at a time, flash freezing will get the job done.

 - Packing.
 Throw the leaves or wedges into freezer bags, remove excess air and seal them.
 Put a name and a date on the bags if needed.